srinji5141/srinji5141.github.io/README.md

 ### Mathematics: The foundation of the universe

-Motivated to enhance student engagement with Math, I created this Math-themed colouring booklet to kindle a sense of curiosity and wonder about the vast and fascinating world of Mathematics, amongst young learners.
+Motivated to enhance student engagement with Math, I created this Math-themed colouring booklet to kindle a sense of curiosity about the vast world of Mathematics, amongst young learners.

 **Link**: [Mathematics.pdf](https://github.com/srinji5141/srinji5141.github.io/files/12390719/Mathematics_.The.Foundation.of.the.Universe_Draft_2.pdf)